- Better Choice

 - Dusky flathead is mostly caught using gillnets, and also by haul seine nets, in estuaries throughout New South Wales.

-- Stocks of dusky flathead in NSW are considered healthy.
+- Dusky flathead populations in NSW are considered healthy.

 - The nets used to catch dusky flathead generally have a low impact on habitats.